• Skip to primary navigation

 Have all of your fresh ingredients washed, prepped, and ready to go before you begin cooking for the filling.
 Sliced mushrooms, chopped spinach, finely diced red onion, minced garlic, and diced tomato.

-Prepare the filling by combining the tofu (broken into 4-6 big chunks), nutritional yeast, dill, ground flax seed, oregano, 3/4 tsp of salt, and pepper (to taste) in your food processor.
+Prepare the filling by combining the tofu (broken into 4-6 big chunks), nutritional yeast, dill, ground flax seed, oregano, ¾ teaspoon of salt, and pepper (to taste) in your food processor.
 Process until the tofu resembles curds and the ingredients are well combined.
 Scrape down the sides of your processor with a spatula as needed.
-If the mixture doesn’t clump together (like in the second picture below) add 1 tbsp of unsweetened almond milk and continue processing.
+If the mixture doesn't clump together (like in the second picture below) add 1 tablespoon of unsweetened almond milk and continue processing.
 Err on the side of caution and add less liquid rather than more as the mixture will pick up some more moisture from the cooked vegetables.
-If you do happen to accidentally add too much liquid, try adding 1 extra tablespoon of ground flax, depending on how much liquid you’ve added, it might be enough to help the mixture firm up.
+If you do happen to accidentally add too much liquid, try adding 1 extra tablespoon of ground flax, depending on how much liquid you've added, it might be enough to help the mixture firm up.

 Vegan Spinach & Mushroom Mini Quiches | Step-by-step recipe for vegan, gluten free, and nut free (optional) quiches.
 This a nutritious all-in-one meal that can be served any time of day! | ilovevegan.com